 Your daily wage threshold cannot be less than $170 a day.
 When a DWT is calculated and is less than $170 it will be increased to $170 per day as the maximum allowable earnings for a full day of work in a TRS position.

-Alternative Breaks in Service
+Alternative Break in Service and Annuity Forfeiture

 For example, if you return to work part time (or full time for a TRS employer other than the one from which you retired), you must experience a complete two-month break in service and then forfeit your retirement allowance for the remaining month of the standard break in service.